 Federal Direct Stafford Loan

 The Federal Direct Stafford Loan is the basic student loan available to all students, regardless of financial need.
 It is the education loan most students borrow first, before all others.
 If the loan is subsidized, the government will pay the interest while the student is in school.
 If the loan is unsubsidized, the student has the option of capitalizing the interest or of paying the interest quarterly during the in-school period.
 Payment of the principle itself, on both the subsidized and unsubsidized loans, does not begin until six months after graduation, provided the student remains enrolled on at least a half-time (6 credits) basis.
 Repayment period is ten years.
-Please Note: Effective on loans disbursed July 1, 2013 and after, the origination fee will be 1.072%.
-Fees for 2014-15 will change for loans disbursed October 1, 2014 and after.
+Please Note: Effective for loans disbursed October 1, 2014 and after, the origination fee will be 1.073% (for loans with first disbursements prior to October 1, 2014, it will be 1.072%).
 Also, interest rates for Federal Direct Loans will be "variable-fixed", meaning students will receive a new rate with each loan, but then the rate would be fixed for the life of the loan (and capped at 8.25% for undergraduate Stafford Loans, 9.5% for graduate Stafford Loans).
-For 2013-14, effective July 1, 2013, the Undergraduate Stafford Loan interest rate (subsidized and unsubsidized) will be set at 3.86%.
-The Graduate student Stafford Loan rate will be set at 5.41%.
+For 2014-15, effective for loans with first disbursements July 1, 2014 and after, the Undergraduate Stafford Loan interest rate (subsidized and unsubsidized) will be set at 4.66%.
+The Graduate student Stafford Loan rate will be set at 6.21%.
 The U.S. Department of Education and its servicers will adjust rates for all affected borrowers, including those who had already received their first subsidized loan disbursement, without any further action on the part of the borrower or the school.

 As an example, 1.072% of the total amount borrowed is deducted from loan proceeds: